Sicksyg/iOS-SDK-Analyser/README.md

 ## Requirements

-Before you begin, ensure you have the following dependencies:
+Before you begin, ensure you have the following parts:

 - **Operating System**: MacOS or Linux
 - **Device**: Jailbroken iPhone